 Dementia.
 It’s one of the most frightening diagnoses you can get.
 And it wasn’t too long ago we had no idea what could be done to reduce your chances of it striking.
 You either started to lose your memories, or you didn’t.

 But we’re learning more about this devastating disease every day.
 We now understand that dementia doesn’t actually strike at random.
+We know more about the things that can cause dementia.
 In fact, there are risk factors that make a diagnosis far more likely.
 And the great news is that there are things you can do to significantly reduce your own risk of dementia.

 Following are five common habits that could be secretly driving up your dementia risk.